Playing in traffic

 Blog

-kitt decided around 18:42 on 24 March 2005 to publish this:
+Yeah, kitt finished writing this at 18:42 on 24 March 2005

 After I left college, I dated John Schmidt.
 John was my second boyfriend in college, having dumped me for a senior, Nicole (who has since married Gaylon Lovelace).
 John and I lived with his older brother Dave, who has only 3 of his 9 lives left, is one of the luckiest men alive and keeps his guardian angel quite busy.
 We all lived in a one bedroom apartment in Monrovia, and later moved into a 3 bedroom house in Arcadia.
 Although the end of the relationship was hard, the beginning and middle were pretty darn good.